MrGallo/classroom-examples/textbook-tuesday.md

 #### Inspired by Chapter 4
 Use a loop to continuously ask for user input while the input is invalid.
 Valid input is 'rock', 'scissors' or 'paper'.
 There can be a couple ways to do this.

+Something to consider: how can these solutions accomodate responses with mixed case?
+E.g., `rOCk` would be considered invalid.

 ```python
 user_choice = ""
 while user_choice != 'rock' and user_choice != 'scissors' and user_choice != 'paper':